microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-post-messages.md

 ---
 title: "Create chatMessage"
-description: "Use this API to create a new chatMessage."
+description: "Create a new chatMessage in the specified channel."
 localization_priority: Normal
 author: "RamjotSingh"
 ms.prod: "microsoft-teams"